cristinagroh/dynamic_attributes/README.md

 ## How to initialize the project
 1. using GIT you will the the following command git clone https://github.com/cristinagroh/dynamic_attributes.git
+2. composer install
-2. create your .env file using the example from the project folder and the database
+3. create your .env file using the example from the project folder and the database
-3. run php artisan migrate
+4. run php artisan migrate
-4. run php artisan serve
+5. run php artisan serve
-5. for bringing the exchange rate you will run the following command: php artisan app:get-bnr-exchange-rate-command {CURRENCIES} // for example EUR,RON
+6. for bringing the exchange rate you will run the following command: php artisan app:get-bnr-exchange-rate-command {CURRENCIES} // for example EUR,RON